 Why Some Colleges Have Later Deadlines

 Colleges set deadlines based on enrollment strategy, institutional size, and applicant volume.
-Schools with later deadlines often:

-- Have rolling admissions
+- use rolling admissions

-- Are still shaping their incoming class
+- are still shaping their incoming class

 Types of Schools with Later Deadlines